40 Words That Will Instantly Reveal Your True Age

 Just one more thing

-It was a phrase popular in the 1970s popularized by the television detective Columbo, who would interview a suspect, leave, and return saying, “Just one more thing…”
+It was a phrase popular in the 1970s popularized by the television detective Columbo (from, uh, Columbo), who would interview a suspect, leave, and return saying, “Just one more thing…”

 You put a piece of carbon paper underneath what you were going to write on and that’s what made a copy.
-Nowadays, we have printers for that.
-Or better yet, we take a picture with out iPhones.
+Nowadays, we have printers for that—or better yet, we take a picture with our iPhones.

 Have a canary

 This is likely a phrase your grandma still says in reference to someone who’s freaking out but it is likely not a phrase you’d hear in the halls of a middle school.

 Whether it was a Walkman with a cassette or a CD player, you can barely find those things around today.
 We have phones for that (and wireless ear buds, too).